JustYummy/subtitle-making-by-force/README.md

 amount of magnetic energy.
 ```

-4.括号内提示的可删除

-Inside the bracket, it's some background music hint, we can remove it.
+4. Inside the bracket, it's some background music hint, we can remove it.

 ```
 00:09:02,790 --> 00:09:05,920
 (indistinct chatter,dog barking)
 ```

-5.音乐可删除

-we also can remove music hint.
+5. We also can remove music hint.

 ```
 00:02:39,360 --> 00:02:43,910
 ♪ Edelweiss ♪
 ```

-6.去除人名提示

-Remove the name before main dialogue.
+6. Remove the name before main dialogue.

 ```103
 00:08:25,880 --> 00:08:28,460